sverrirs/ruvsarpur/README.md

 Project website at https://sverrirs.github.io/ruvsarpur/

 If you are intending on using this tool outside of Iceland then I recommend a [VPN connection](http://www.expressrefer.com/refer-a-friend/30-days-free/?referrer_id=11147993).
-It's setup is discussed in more detail in a section near the end of this document
+Its setup is discussed in more detail in a section near the end of this document

 # Demo
 <p align="center">